Featured Post

 But then it bogs itself down in slogging from place to place for the next bit of the plot, with endless whiny characters who've clearly never heard of Stockholm Syndrome and some stupid bear-creature who does a compère job for the authorities.
 It just breeds hate, but that may be the intention.
 All players can do is knuckle down, get the entitlements needed to speed or auto-travel around the levels of the giant prison, and improve weapons to make the fights a little more tolerable.

-Once you reach level five, I started to feel like I was in the game, and the plot races along between battles.
-At that point, Freedom Wars starts to deliver the goods, with constant weapon upgrades, augmentations for the characters and your "accessory", a partner who monitors my every transgression, but can be a bit useful in a scrap, recovering health when the hero (or heroine, you can create your own character) gets knocked out.
+Once we (me and my accessory) get to reach level five, I started to feel like I was more in the game, and the plot races along between battles.
+At that point, Freedom Wars starts to deliver the goods, with constant weapon upgrades, augmentations for the characters and the "accessory", a partner who monitors my every transgression, but can be a bit useful in a scrap, recovering health when the hero (or heroine, you can create your own character) gets knocked out.

 With construction facilities to manage (an odd thing for a lowly prisoner to have access to), you need to scour each battlefield and the darker corners of the prison levels for scrap to create new weapons or upgrade them, to make grenades, med packs and other tools for your utility belt.
 A top tip for the early game is to get a Flare Knife from the Zakka store, this can be used to hack up Abductors and makes bringing them down a little easier.
 Also in the social Warren meeting place is the Fuelling Station, basically an ice-cream store and chat point.